On Dirichlet, Poncelet and Abel problems: The Poncelet problem

-\begin{pr} For each pair of different irreducible real conics $A$, \re{par_D} and $B$, \re{par_C}, for any projective transformation $L$ of the projective plane the images $LA$ and $LB$ of conics $A$ and $B$ generate the same equation $F(x,y)=0$ and the curve \re{2_2F}.
+\begin{pr} For every pair of different irreducible real conics $A$, \re{par_D} and $B$, \re{par_C}, and for any projective transformation $L$ of the projective plane, the images $LA$ and $LB$ of the conics $A$ and $B$ generate the same equation $F(x,y)=0$ and the curve \re{2_2F}.
 Two different pairs of conics with the same curve are connected by means of a projective transformation $A\to P_LA,\ B\to P_LB$ and give different decompositions \re{Z_Ponc2}. \end{pr}

-\begin{proof} In order to derive the first result let remember that an arbitrary nondenerate projective transformation $P_L$ of the affine plane can be obtained from a nondenerate linear transformation $L$ of the bundle space $\Bbb R^3\setminus\{0\}$ of the projective fiber bundle.
-Such linear transformation $L$ gives a number factor $det\,L$ for $F$ in the formula \re{Fdet}.
-Thus the arbitrary nondenerate projective transformation of the affine plane and conics $A$ and $B$ don't change the equation \re{2_2F}.
+\begin{proof} In order to derive the first result, let us recall that an arbitrary nondegenerate projective transformation $P_L$ of the affine plane can be obtained from a nondegenerate linear transformation $L$ of the bundle space $\Bbb R^3\setminus\{0\}$ of the projective fiber bundle.
+Such linear transformation $L$ will give a number factor $det\,L$ for $F$ in the formula \re{Fdet}.
+Thus, an arbitrary nondegenerate projective transformation of the affine plane and the conics $A$ and $B$ will not change the equation \re{2_2F}.